-Norilsk was a photographic account that was created to shed light to an overcome and confounded Siberian industrial landscape.
-It was created to resemble the long journey through sheer deterioration and fruitlessness, with no hope in sight.
+Norilsk was a photographic account created to shed light on an overcome and confounded Siberian industrial landscape.
+It was made to resemble the long journey through sheer deterioration and fruitlessness, with no hope in sight.

 Who is Alexander Gronsky?

 Alexander Gronsky was born in Tallinn in 1980.
 His works have focused primarily on the growth and consequent deterioration and decay of the USSR society since 2008.
-His works, often feature towns found in the outskirts of Moscow such as Murmansk, Norilsk.
+His works often feature Russian towns found far away from Moscow, such as Murmansk or Norilsk.

 Norilsk is the second largest town in the Arctic Circle.
 Gronsky’s photos depict Norilsk as a ghost town.
-Based on the northern location of the city, as well as the state of vegetation, the images could have been captured during summer nights, which could explain why there are no people observed in the streets.
+Based on the northern location of the city and the state of vegetation, the images could have been captured during summer nights, which could explain why there are no people observed in the streets.

 The only people captured in the photographs seemed to be engaging in random activities such as waiting for the bus.
-This lack of human population, went a long way in emphasizing the lifelessness of the city.
-In most of the images, the town of Norilsk remains deserted while each photo also features the background of the city, with all the components represented out of scale.
+This lack of human population went a long way in emphasizing the lifelessness of the city.
+In most of the images, Norilsk remains deserted, while each photo also features the background of the city, with all the components represented out of scale.

-The northern cities in Russia feature grand settlements where residents are dwarfed by the massive factories that they have created, as well as the industrial waste that accompanies such settlements.
-As one of the most well-known photographers Gronsky’s images of Norilsk seem both realistic and ethereal.
+The northern cities in Russia feature grand settlements where residents are dwarfed by the massive factories they have created and the industrial waste that accompanies such settlements.
+As one of the most well-known photographers, Gronsky’s images of Norilsk seem both realistic and ethereal.

 In Gronsky’s photographs, Norilsk is represented as an industrial wasteland where the surroundings are characterized by waste.
-At the same time, Norilsk is also represented as a place of beauty, that has a massive potential to help not just its population, but the community’s progress, as well.
-Basically, Norilsk embodies the aftermath of a social, economic and ecological disaster that sheds light on the failure of a democratic system.
+At the same time, Norilsk is also shown as a place of beauty that has a massive potential to help its population and the community’s progress.
+Norilsk embodies the aftermath of a social, economic and ecological disaster that sheds light on the failure of a democratic system.